Regulations

 For most species in Alabama, you'll want to check four things before keeping a fish: open season (year-round vs. spring/fall windows), size limit (minimum and any maximum), slot limit (a permitted size range with everything outside released), and daily bag.
 Many waters layer additional restrictions on gear, hook type, or live-bait use.

 The species cards above link to the rule tables we maintain for each fishery.
-Largemouth Bass, Channel Catfish, Speckled Trout, and Crappie are the most-rule-dense fisheries in Alabama's data.
+Alabama largemouth bass 2026, Alabama channel catfish 2026, Alabama speckled trout 2026, and Alabama stripers 2026 are the most-rule-dense fisheries in Alabama's data.

 Reference only.
 Regulations change frequently, often mid-season.
 Always confirm with DCNR before keeping a catch.
 The CatchRules iOS app reflects the same data, with offline access and species identification.